 - Macquarie / Wambuul River Masterplan

-- Wiradjuri Park , Dubbo Master Plan
+- Wiradjuri Park , Dubbo Master Plan ٠

-- Wellington Town Centre Plan
+- Wellington Town Centre Plan ٠

 - CBD Precinct Plans

-strategic alignment

-Towards 2040: Community Strategic Plan

-The Towards 2040 Community Strategic Plan is the highest level strategy that will guide and influence the actions and initiatives of Dubbo Regional Council to support community needs over a 22 year period through to 2040.
+executive summary strategic alignment introduction Theme 5: Liveability what is public art?
+Community Strategic Plan 2040 5.1 Our City, town and villages are well-maintained, welcoming, showcase their heritage and what they have to offer. public art policy context The 2040 Community Strategic Plan is the highest level strategy that will guide and influence the actions and initiatives of Dubbo Public art can assist in showcasing the heritage of the region through interpretation. public art engagement Regional Council to support community needs over a 22 year period through to 2040.
 "In 2040 we will celebrate our quality of life, the opportunities available for us to grow as a community, our improved natural environment, and being recognised as the inland capital of regional NSW."

-- 1. Provide for housing choice and housing affordability to meet the needs of our community. - 2.
-Achieve ongoing economic prosperity through a diverse employment base and a visitor economy that makes use of our tourism assets. - 3.
-Key infrastructure and services are provided to further enhance the quality of life of our community and to maintain economic growth. - 4.
-A united and cohesive Council that provides leadership to our community. - 5.
-We have access to a range of community, cultural and open space facilities and areas. - 6.
+5.4 The community has access to a full range of educational opportunities.
+Public art training is an important tool in up-skilling the creative community public art thematic framework which creates new employment opportunities.
+5.5 The community has the opportunity to participate in a diverse range of lifestyle, sporting and passive recreational pursuits. public art governance Visions from the Community: 1.
+Provide for housing choice and housing affordability to meet the needs Public art can be a participatory experience that encourgages movement and connections with our public places. creating public art of our community.
+2. Achieve ongoing economic prosperity through a diverse employment 5.6 We are a safe and healthy community lifespan processes base and a visitor economy that makes use of our tourism assets.Key infrastructure and services are provided to further enhance the Public art can assist in improving the health and wellbeing of our community by improving CPTED ouctomes through to increased movement. public art action quality of life of our community and to maintain economic growth.
+A united and cohesive Council that provides leadership to our community.
+We have access to a range of community, cultural and open space facilities and areas.
 We value our unique environment and ensure it's protected for future generations.

-Theme 5 Liveability identified a number of key goals where public art can play a role in improving the quality of life of its community and its visitors.
+5.7 The high profile of existing cultural services and facilities is maintained.
+Public art contributes to the cultural collection of the region. framework 5.8 The diversity of our heritage is maintained and promoted. case studies Public art projects can be broad and varied and express the different histories of the region. definitions 5.9 Environmental sustainability is a priority Theme 5 Liveability identified a number of key goals where public art can play a role in improving the quality of life of its community and its visitors.
+Public art can form part of the circular economy and involve creative outcomes. • • introduction what is public art? public art policy context public art engagement public art thematic framework public art governance Plan. creating public art lifespan processes public art action framework 2.
+3. case studies 4.
+5. Accessibility definitions 6.
+Communal strategic alignment

-Theme 5: Liveability

-5.1 Our City, town and villages are well-maintained, welcoming, showcase their heritage and what they have to offer.
-Public art can assist in showcasing the heritage of the region through interpretation.

-5.2 Our First Nations communities and cultures are celebrated and enhanced strategic alignment

-5.4 The community has access to a full range of educational opportunities.
-Public art training is an important tool in up-skilling the creative community which creates new employment opportunities.

-5.5 The community has the opportunity to participate in a diverse range of recreational activities.
-Public art can be a participatory experience that encourages movement and connections with our public places.